libriscv/rvscript/README.md

 bash build.sh
 ```

+There are also some benchmarks that can be performed with `BENCHMARK=1 ./build.sh`.

-This project has no external dependencies outside of libriscv and libfmt. libriscv has no dependencies.
+This project has no external dependencies outside of libriscv and strf. libriscv has no dependencies.

 Running the engine is only half the equation as you will also want to be able to modify the scripts themselves.
 To do that you need a RISC-V compiler.

-There are some benchmarks that can be performed with `BENCHMARK=1 ./build.sh`.

 ## Using a RISC-V toolchain from system package